Dick Hugg: In popular culture

 Hugg is referenced in Season 2, Episode 14 of The Rockford Files, "The Hammer of C Block."
 Isaac Hayes's character, Gandolph Fitch, while searching for a radio station says, "Nobody's playing music anymore?
 Where's Huggy Boy or Hunter Hancock?"

+At the beginning of the 1987 comedy Born in East L.A., Hugg can be heard doing a radio aircheck.

-He is also featured in the introduction of the music video for On A Sunday Afternoon by the Chicano rap group Lighter Shade of Brown.
+He is also featured in the introduction of the music video for On a Sunday Afternoon by the Chicano rap group Lighter Shade of Brown.

+In the '80s, Hugg had frequently hosted live shows at the former Red Mill Theatre in East Los Angeles, then known as the Boulevard Theatre, which had been operating as a movie house showing Spanish language films and Spanish-dubbed or subtitled versions of English-language films.
+In 2004, while the theatre had been converted into a church, the name "Boulevard" on the vertical blade marquee were replaced with the words "Huggy Boy" in tribute to him.
+The theatre continues as a church today, and the "Huggy Boy" marquee still remains.